CireWire/CireWire/README.md

 - 💞️ I’m looking to collaborate on any fun project that I can learn from!
 - You can email me below for freelance game coding or game design work or [check out my portfolio](https://behance.net/cirewire)!
 - 📫 dreaded.sushi@gmail.com
-- I won't ask for donations, but all I ask is if you can subscribe to my newsletter, [Caught on Wires](https://www.caughtonwires.substack.com)
+- If you like my stuff, would you like to [buy me a coffee](https://ko-fi.com/cirewire)?

 <!---
 CireWire/CireWire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.